-RAD 27 26 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations .
-Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005): a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks (84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative;
+External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations.

+Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005):

+a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks(84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative;

-b. in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); c. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: i for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; ii for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; iii for outdoor sales(54), processing or storage facilities, hydrant coverage is required across the entire area of the outdoor sales(54), outdoor processing and outdoor storage facilities; and d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and where applicable, Part 3.6.
-RAD 28 27 A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land: a. an unobstructed width of no less than 3.5m; b. an unobstructed height of no less than 4.8m; c. constructed to be readily traversed by a 17 tonne HRV fire brigade pumping appliance; an area for a fire brigade pumping appliance to stand within 20m of each fire hydrant and 8m of each hydrant booster point.
-RAD 29 28 On-site fire hydrant facilities are maintained in effective operating order in a manner prescribed in Australian Standard AS1851 (2012) - Routine service of fire protection systems and equipment.
-RAD 30 29 For development that contains on-site fire hydrants external to buildings: a. those external hydrants can be seen from the vehicular entry point to the site; or b. a sign identifying the following is provided at the vehicular entry point to the site: i. the overall layout of the development (to scale); ii. internal road names (where used); iii. all communal facilities (where provided); iv. the reception area and on-site manager's office (where provided); v. external hydrants and hydrant booster points;
+- b. in regard to the general locational requirements for fire hydrants Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); - c. in regard to the proximity of hydrants to buildings and other facilities Part 3.2.2.2 (b), (c) and (d), with the exception that: - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; - ii. for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; - iii. for outdoor sales(54), processing or storage facilities, hydrant coverage is required across the entire area of the outdoor sales(54), outdoor processing and outdoor storage facilities; and - d. in regard to fire hydrant accessibility and clearance requirements Part 3.5 and where applicable, Part 3.6.

+A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land:

+- a. an unobstructed width of no less than 3.5m; - b. an unobstructed height of no less than 4.8m; - c. constructed to be readily traversed by a 17 tonne HRV fire brigade pumping appliance; - d. an area for a fire brigade pumping appliance to stand within 20m of each fire hydrant and 8m of each hydrant booster point.

+On-site fire hydrant facilities are maintained in effective operating order in a manner prescribed in Australian Standard AS1851 (2012) - Routine service of fire protection systems and equipment.

+For development that contains on-site fire hydrants external to buildings:

+- a. those external hydrants can be seen from the vehicular entry point to the site; or - b. a sign identifying the following is provided at the vehicular entry point to the site: - i. the overall layout of the development (to scale); - ii. internal road names (where used); - iii. all communal facilities (where provided); - iv. the reception area and on-site manager's office (where provided); - v. external hydrants and hydrant booster points; - vi. physical constraints within the internal roadway system which would restrict access by fire fighting appliances to external hydrants and hydrant booster points.